ycpcs/cs201-summer2016/assign/assign03.md

 Your Task
 ---------

-Your task is to complete your implementation of the Disk Placement game described in the [previous assignment](assign2.html).
-You should implement all of the features described.
+Your task is to complete your implementation of the Disk Placement game described below.

 You will use the **Disk** class you implemented in the previous assignment as an important building block in the completed game.